High Powered Representation & Personalized Service

 When facing a criminal charge, you stand to lose your freedom, liberty, and personal assets.
 The stakes are far too high to leave your criminal defense representation to just any Georgia Criminal Lawyer.
 At the Law Office of Lawson and Berry, there is virtually no criminal case we cannot handle.
 Beyond our 50 combined years of experience, we have worked all across the state of Georgia and we bring a strong team to your defense!

 Being arrested and charged with a crime can be a horrifying and humiliating experience.
 The effects could derail your life and career, and all you want is for it to go away.
 Therefore, you should get the most experienced Georgia Criminal Defense Attorneys on your side now!
 Law enforcement doesn't always conduct a complete investigation, and they may not be open to the possibility that you are not guilty.
 That is why we intervene on your behalf and communicate your innocence to both law enforcement and the prosecution.
 Our Criminal Justice Attorneys in Georgia can defend you even before you case goes to the courtroom!
 Do not be intimidated by aggressive prosecutors trying to scare you into accepting a plea deal!
-Instead, call a Georgia Criminal Defense Attorney with a proven track record and experience in courthouses throughout the state to fight the charges.
+Instead, call a Georgia Criminal Defense Lawyer with a proven track record and experience in courthouses throughout the state to fight the charges.

 Why Lawson & Berry Make The Difference